Storage account overview

 A FileStorage account is a specialized storage account used to store and create premium file shares.
 This storage account kind supports files but not block blobs, append blobs, page blobs, tables, or queues.

-FileStorage accounts offer unique performance characteristics, such as IOPS bursting.
-For more information on these characteristics, see the File share performance tiers section of the Files planning guide.
+FileStorage accounts offer unique performance dedicated characteristics such as IOPS bursting.
+For more information on these characteristics, see the File share storage tiers section of the Files planning guide.

 Naming storage accounts